 Changing demographics call for new innovative solutions for living areas

 NORD designs a large variety of typologies in different housing projects that share social sustainability as a common feature.
-We are involved in youth housing, senior housing, housing for elderly as well as villages for people with dementia.
+We are involved in youth housing, senior housing as well as villages for people with dementia.
 These projects often break down the borders between young and old, singles and families, home and institution, being sick and well.
 We challenge the conventional ways of living by suggesting more diversity, co-existence and intergenerational relations between people.

 We design for a high degree of flexibility and differentiation, with integration of the local community, landscape or urban areas and often link facilities.
 Integrating public functions, like a daycare center, restaurant, research center or a foodbank into a residential project can create new synergies and destinations for the neighborhood.